majianjia/nnom/docs/A Temporary Guide to NNoM.md

 Optionally, the runtime stat detail of each layer can be printed by `nn_stat`
 ![Print stat](https://github.com/majianjia/nnom/blob/master/docs/gifs/nnom_stat.gif)

-PS: The "runtime stat" in the animation is not correct, due to the test chip is overclocking (STM32L476 @ 160MHZ), and the timer is overclocking as well.
-However, the prediction summary uses system_tick timer which is not overclocking.
+PS: The "runtime stat" in the animation is not correct, due to the test chip is overclocking (STM32L476 @ 160MHz, 2x overclocking), and the timer is overclocking as well.

+However, the numbers in prediction summary are correct, because they are measured by system_tick timer which is not overclocking.